eloicampagne/gnn4elf/README.md

 5. Inspect results
     - Results and forecasts are saved in `results_rfrance/` or `results_weave/` depending on dataset.
-    - Use `IJF_expe.ipynb` for exploratory analysis and plotting.
+    - Use `expe.ipynb` for exploratory analysis and plotting.

 ## Citation
 If you use this code in your work, please cite the corresponding paper: